Release notes

 Learn when parts of the product are deprecated or removed from Red Hat Advanced Cluster Management for Kubernetes.
 Consider the alternative actions in the Recommended action and details, which display in the tables for the current release and for two prior releases.

-Important: The 2.6 and earlier versions of Red Hat Advanced Cluster Management are removed and no longer supported.
-Documentation for versions 2.6 and earlier are not updated.
-The documentation might remain available, but is deprecated without any Errata or other updates available.
+Deprecated: Red Hat Advanced Cluster Management 2.7 and earlier versions are no longer supported.
+The documentation might remain available, but without any Errata or other updates.

-Best practice: Upgrade to the most recent version of Red Hat Advanced Cluster Management.
+Best practice: Upgrade to the most recent version.

 1.4.1.
 API deprecations and removals